Shreyas911/sicopolis/docs/sphinx/source/AD/AD.rst

 5. We have now correctly incorporated the external LIS solver, its tangent linear code, and its adjoint which improve the simulation of Antarctic ice shelves and Greenland outlet glaciers. (subject to more testing)

-6. We leverage continuous integration and the pytest framework in order to track changes in the trunk that "break" the AD- based code generation - precludes the need for constant monitoring.
+6. We leverage continuous integration and the pytest framework in order to track changes in the trunk that "break" the AD-based code generation - precludes the need for constant monitoring.

 7. We “show” the entire code to Tapenade, including the initialization subroutines, thus avoiding cumbersome maintenance of subroutines OpenAD used to initialize for adjoint runs.

 8. We have provided convenient Python scripts to make I/O with the differentiated variables easier.

-In addition we also have the following previously available features -
+In addition we also have the following previously available features\:

 1. The adjoint mode is available, like before along with the capability to do Finite Differences validation of the gradient computed using the adjoint mode.

-The code has the following capabilities or possible applications -
+The code has the following capabilities or possible applications\:

 1. Paleoclimatic inversions using the adjoint generated gradients as part of a model calibration exercise.